appsmithorg/appsmith-docs/framework-reference/store-value.md

 ---
-description: This function is used to store key-value data within browser local storage.
+description: This function is used to store key-value data to access later anywhere in the app.
 ---

 # Store Value